Andrew-wang-cn/Chinese2ipa/README.md

 # Chinese2ipa
-This item trans the chinese words to ipa (english pronounciation) by python gui; it use tkinter and dragonmapper by tsroten; thanks for tsroten
+This item trans the chinese words to ipa (english pronounciation) by python gui; it use tkinter and dragonmapper by tsroten; thanks @tsroten
 ## how to use
 1. run the main to start the tool;
 2. type into the Chinese word you wana translate to the input box;